-And while a boomerang employee may have prior knowledge of the role and your organization, your needs or requirements may have changed and a boomerang employee may not be the best fit anymore.
+And while a boomerang employee may have prior knowledge of the role and your organization, your needs or requirements may have changed—meaning that a boomerang employee may not be the best fit anymore.

 You should ask lots of questions to your potential boomerang employee to better understand their thinking.

-If a former employee has expressed wanting to return to your organization, you can use the following or similar questions to better understand their mindset:
+If a former employee wants to return to your organization, you can use the following or similar questions to better understand their mindset:

 - What made you want to return at this time?